Plan a Perfectly Romantic Honeymoon in Canada

 What to Pack for a Canada Honeymoon

-There's no specific list of what to pack for a honeymoon in Canada since it depends on what you want to do.
+There's no specific packing checklist of what to pack for a honeymoon in Canada since it entirely depends on what you want to do, where you want to go and when.
 Just keep in mind that evenings can get cold, even in the peak of summer.
 If you're camping, glamping or spending nights outside, you'll probably want a puffy jacket and possibly a beanie year-round.

-Otherwise, pack for what you're doing.
+Otherwise, pack your honeymoon luggage for what you're doing.
 If you're spending time in Vancouver, Montreal, Toronto or other hip cities, bring your high heels and button-down shirts, and feel free to dress to impress.
 Because Canada and the US are so culturally similar, you don't have to stress too much if you forget anything at home.
-You'll be able to easily find all of your favorite brands in Canada, right down to mouthwash and makeup.
+You'll be able to easily find most of your favorite brands in Canada, right down to mouthwash and makeup.

 Up Next